-Omphalitis, also known as yolk sac infection, is the main infectious cause of death in newly hatched chicks, during their first week of life.
+Omphalitis, also known as yolk sac infection, is a common cause of death of newly hatched chicks.
 It is most commonly caused by infection with Escherichia coli

 bacteria (approximately 70% of cases), however Staphylococcus aureus, Salmonella

 spp, and Aspergillus fumigatus

 are also frequent causes.
 Chicks can become infected during incubation, while hatching, or when in the brooder.

 - Incubation: For bacteria to enter incubating eggshells, it must be either already present in the incubator or introduced into it.
 This occurs as a result of improper or lack of disinfecting the incubator and/or associated equipment (egg turning device, thermometers), setting dirty eggs in the incubator, or by candling eggs with dirty, especially, moist or wet, hands.
 If infertile or dead embryos are left in the incubator these also have the potential to contaminate the incubator with bacteria, especially if they explode.
 This emphasizes the importance of candling to eliminate eggs that are not fertile or embryos that have died while in the incubator.